lbelzile/math80667a/docs/03-completely_randomized_trials.md

 ```
 We can see in both cases that the $p$-values are large enough to dismiss any concern about the inequality of variance.
 However, should the latter be a problem, we can proceed with a test statistic that does not require variances to be equal.
 The most common choice is a modification due to Satterthwaite called Welch's ANOVA.
 It is most commonly encountered in the case of two groups ($K=2$) and is the default option in **R** with `t.test` or `oneway.test` (option `var.equal = TRUE`).

-What happens with the example of the arithmetic dat when we use this instead of the usual $F$ statistic?
-Well, the null distribution is still $F$, but with different parameters and the degrees of freedom parameters are based on a complicated formula and take non integer values.
-Here, the evidence is overwhelming.
-Generally, the only drawback of using Welch over the usual is lack of recognition of the former, a slight loss of power if the variance are equal and having enough observations in each of the group to reliably estimate a separate variance term: this means that there are $2K$ parameters (one mean and one variance per group), rather than $K+1$ parameters for the one-way ANOVA (one mean per group, one overall variance).
+What happens with the example of the arithmetic data when we use this instead of the usual $F$ statistic?
+Here, the evidence is overwhelming so no changes to the conclusion.
+Generally, the only drawback of using Welch's ANOVA over the usual is lack of recognition of the former, a slight loss of power if the variance are equal and the need to have enough observations in each of the group to reliably estimate a separate variance term.
+For Welch's ANOVA, we have to estimate $2K$ parameters (one mean and one variance per group), rather than $K+1$ parameters for the one-way ANOVA (one mean per group, one overall variance).

 ```r